Sidshx/LLC-cache-simulator/README.md

 # Last Level Cache Design and Simulation

 This project focuses on designing and simulating a Last Level Cache (LLC) for processors, addressing the challenge of memory systems lagging behind high-speed processors.
 By implementing a caching mechanism, critical data and instructions are stored closer to the processor for faster access.
+This project is fully parameterizable and can be easily adapted to changes in the given specifications.

 ## Key Features
 ### L2 Cache Specifications